RICtoday City Guide Live Banner

 Photo by RICtoday

-Get ready to fill up your reusable shopping bags with fruits and veggies.
-In the spirit of supporting all things local, we’ve rounded up dozens of farmers markets in the Richmond area where you’ll find fresh food, live music, and local vendors.
+Grab your reusable shopping bags — we’ve rounded up dozens of farmers markets in the Richmond area where you’ll find fresh food, live music, and local vendors.

 • Features: Dozens of vendors each week with food trucks, coffee, and specialty products in addition to produce